izivkov/CasioGShockSmartSync/README.md

 #### Key Differences from the Official App:

 Third-Party: It's not an official Casio app, but rather an independent project.
-Focus on Specific Models: The Smart Sync app primarily supports G-Shock models like the 5000/5600 series with Bluetooth, while the official app supports a wider range of G-Shock and other Casio watches.
 Open Source: The Smart Sync app is open-source and available on F-Droid.
 Google Services Integration: It specifically focuses on integrating with Google services like Calendar and Alarms.